 7. Plan a Picnic and Hike

 Open sunrise to sunset, our national, state and local parks are accessible year-round.
-Pack some snacks or a picnic lunch and head to Big Pocono State Park, Delaware State Forest, Gouldsboro State Park, or Promised Land State Park.
-These four are also pet-friendly, so you can bring along your dog!
-Enjoy your meal al fresco against the rolling hills, pristine lakes and beautiful scenery of the region.
+Pack some snacks or a picnic lunch and head to Prompton State Park, Big Pocono State Park, Delaware State Forest, Gouldsboro State Park, or Promised Land State Park.
+These five are also pet-friendly, so you can bring along your dog!
+Enjoy your meal al fresco against the rolling hills, pristine lakes, waterfalls, and beautiful scenery of the region.
 Remember to take any trash with you and leave no trace.
+Check out the new series on state parks from Pocono Television Network to find the perfect park for you.

 Find more ways to save money on your Poconos vacation: take a look at our special offers on both day activities and accommodations.
 From campsites to hotels, check out places to stay for every price point and plan an overnight visit so you can experience as much as possible.
 Find even more things to do and browse local restaurants to plan out what delicious food you'll try during your trip.
 See you in the Poconos!